Four Chess Games—Compare Features

 Full Size or Compressed

-Full size games accommodate two-hex opening moves for pawns, and include the en passant rule.
-The compressed chess games are simpler and tighter.
-The pawns do not get two-hex opening moves and consequently have no en passant rule. has two full-size games—the 6-Pawn and the 9-Pawn, and four compressed games—the 3-Pawn, the 4-Pawn, the 3P3 (3-Pawn for three players) and the 4P3 (4-Pawn for three players).
+Full size games accommodate two-hex opening moves for pawns.
+The compressed chess games are simpler and tighter. has two full-size games—the 6-Pawn and the 9-Pawn, and two compressed games—the 3-Pawn, the 4-Pawn.

 *The term "degrees of freedom" as it pertains to chess has elsewhere been defined as the number of optional chess moves a player has when it is their turn to play.
 It is here calculated and defined as a measure of the whole chess game.